cndkhuong/cndkhuong.github.io/README.md

 **Dong A Bank - Vietnam** (February 2010 to end of 2013) Senior Application Consultant – Key Member

 > **E-banking (Web/SIM Card)** : is an electronic banking project including several services such as Internet, SMS, Mobile, Smartphone, and phone….its functions are transfer accounts, payment bills via banking system and other systems.
-Using techniques for development as EJB, Web Services, EIP, EJB, Spring, and Hibernate/JPA

 > | 						| 								|
 > | :----------------------| :--- |